JBOSS: A Concise Tutorial Just An Hour | ACTE

 This opens the New Server Runtime Environment dialog box.

-• Expand Red Hat JBoss Middleware.
+• Develop the Red Hat JBoss Middleware stack.

 • If you are presented with a security warning about unsigned content, ignore it by clicking OK.